 For the Outdoor Adventurer

 - TCO Outdoors (2 E. First St., Boiling Springs) is stocked with fly-fishing gear and accessories, Patagonia apparel, and hiking necessities.
-And, they have knowledgeable staff on hand helping you to make the best choice.
+And they have knowledgeable staff to help you make the best choice.

 - Adventure Explorations (Boiling Springs) lets you plan a customized outdoor trip with expert guides who can take you fishing, hiking, cycling, climbing, and more.
 Purchase a gift card or surprise your loved one with a pre-planned adventure they won't forget.